xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

 • ERout is the environmental burdens of the recycling process accepting materials from the product.

 ### 3. Cut-off plus credit

 ### 4. Allocation to material losses
+* The international standard for LCA, ISO 14044, states that a closed-loop approach applies when a material is recycled into the same product system, or when it is recycled into another product system without changes in the properties of the material (ISO 2006).

+In the technical report ISO TR 14049, ISO (2012, pp.30-33) proposes the following interpretation of the closed-loop approach:
+E = (1 – R2) × EV + R2 × ER + (1 – R2) × ED

+* This interpretation of closed loop means that the environmental burdens of {{< hl-text blue>}}virgin material production{{< /hl-text >}} and {{< hl-text blue>}}final disposal{{< /hl-text >}} are attributed to the product life cycle where the {{< hl-text blue>}}material is not recycled{{< /hl-text >}}.

+{{< hl-text orange>}}However, the method gives no incentive to use recycled material.
+The share of recycled material in the product (R1) does not affect the results at all.{{< /hl-text >}}

+PAS 2050 and the GHG Protocol both call the attributional interpretation of allocation to material losses the closed-loop approximation.
+Like ISO (2006, 2012), PAS 2050 recommends the method for cases where the recycled material maintains the same inherent properties as the virgin material input (BSI 2011, p.31).
+The GHG Protocol recommends the method in cases when (WRI & WBCSD 2011, p.74):
+* the recycled content in the product is unknown, because recycled and virgin material cannot be distinguished on the market,
+* {{< hl-text blue>}}the demand for recycled material exceeds the supply of recyclable material{{< /hl-text >}}, or
+* the product service life is short and/or well known.

+In many of these cases, the GHG Protocol recommends the use of two methods in parallel to assess the robustness of the results: the closed-loop approximation (allocation to material losses) and the recycled-content approach (simple cut-off; see above).

+### 5. Allocation to virgin material use

+### 6. 50/50 methods
+E = 0.5 × [(1 – R1) + (1 – R2)] × (EV + ED) + 0.5 × (R1 × ERin + R2 × ERout)

+All 50/50 methods reflect the view that 1) material use requires both virgin material production and final disposal, and 2) supply of and demand for recyclable material are both necessary for recycling to take place.

+### 7. Quality-adjusted 50/50 methods

+### 8. The Circular Footprint Formula

 # Recycling methods
 ## Plastic recycling in a circular economy: determining environmental performance through an LCA matrix model approach